 13 Healthy Summer Snacks for Children

 1. Provide organic fruits such as grapes, orange slices, cherries and strawberries washed, sliced and ready-to-eat in a cool-looking bowl in the fridge.
-Kids will love the convenience and will be refreshed by cold fruit on those hot summer afternoons.
+Kids will love the convenience and the cold fruit will be refreshing on those hot summer afternoons.
 If you are traveling, place ice packs in a cooler and put the sliced fruits in baggies.
 Search the Internet for a healthy fruit dip that your children will like.

-2. Make healthy popsicles out of freshly juiced fruits or organic, no sugar added fruit juice.
+2. Make healthy ice pops out of freshly juiced fruits or organic, no sugar added fruit juice.
 Add some banana, strawberry, blueberries, orange, mangoes, etc. pieces to the mixture.
 Peach, Mango and Strawberry-Orange popsicles will earn you the parent-of-the-year award!

-3. Put together (in advance) pre-portioned bags of snacks such as healthy granola (no sugar!), snack bars, etc. so that they are ready to grab for a healthy snack on-the-go.
+3. Put together (in advance) bags of snacks in individual portions such as healthy granola (no sugar!), snack bars, almond butter-cracker sandwiches, etc. so that they are ready to grab for a healthy snack on-the-go.

 4. Keep a bowl of pre-cut veggies such as carrots, celery, bell peppers, squash, etc. in the fridge.
 Make up several fresh healthy dips in which to dip the veggies.

-5. Make your own “healthy” trail mix and pre-portion it into snack bags.
+5. Make your own “healthy” trail mix and individual portions into snack bags.

-6. Peel and halve bananas, put wooden sticks into the end and freeze.
-Banana Pops are delicioius and provide potassium.
+6. Peel and half bananas, put wooden sticks into the end and freeze.
+Banana Pops are delicious and provide potassium.

-7. Using a Vita Mix or one of the high speed blenders one can make a very healthy ice-cream using frozen fruit, stevia/xylitol/honey, organic cream/milk/almond milk/hempseed milk and vanilla.
+7. Using a Vita Mix or one of the high-speed blenders make a healthy ice-cream using frozen fruit, stevia/xylitol/honey, organic cream/milk/almond milk/hempseed milk and vanilla.

 8. Keep a jug of our healthy Summer Thirst Quenchers in the fridge.